 As we see in the Binging with Babish recipe, it’s actually fairly easy (if labor-intensive) to make your own apple cider–you just peel, chop and food process many apples and press out the liquid.
 To make the more iconic mulled hot apple cider, you can then simmer this liquid with spices for a warming beverage.

-- Dairy: As apple cider donuts are historically buttermilk donuts with cider added, most recipes called for buttermilk.
-But two called for sour cream and two didn’t call for any additional dairy at all (Preppy Kitchen and Brian Lagerstrom made up for the difference in moisture with additional cider liquid/simply had a drier dough.)
+As apple cider donuts are historically buttermilk donuts with cider added, most recipes called for buttermilk.
+But two called for sour cream and two didn’t call for any additional dairy at all.
+(Preppy Kitchen and Brian Lagerstrom made up for the difference in moisture with additional cider liquid/simply had a drier dough.)
 Interestingly, the two that used sour cream (Tasty and Claire Saffitz) took top honors!
 While this could be coincidental, many tasters enjoyed the tang in these recipes and I think the unique flavor made these stand out.

-- Apple flavor: Apple factors included: straight apple cider (Brian Lagerstrom), apple juice concentrate (Cook’s Illustrated), reduced unfiltered apple juice and fresh apples (Thermo Blog) and reduced apple cider (every other recipe).
+Apple factors included: straight apple cider (Brian Lagerstrom), apple juice concentrate (Cook’s Illustrated), reduced unfiltered apple juice and fresh apples (Thermo Blog) and reduced apple cider (every other recipe).
 Even though I was fairly sure the unfiltered apple juice was the same as apple cider, I specifically purchased an unfiltered apple juice to test for Thermo Blog’s recipe (spoiler: I don’t think it made a speck of difference).
 Here is my take:

-- Apple juice concentrate: shockingly apple-y!
+- Apple juice concentrate: This is shockingly apple-y!
 Cook’s Illustrated is really onto something here and I would highly recommend using this if you can’t find apple cider.
 And honestly, even if you can–the apple flavor was one of the best in my opinion.

 - Fresh apples + reduced cider: Yes, Thermo Blog had a fairly prominent apple flavor.
-No, I did not particularly enjoy the chunks of apple in the dough (but you very well might, especially if you’re an apple fritter person!).
+No, I did not particularly enjoy the chunks of apple in the dough (but you might, especially if you’re an apple fritter person!).
 I do think this is a solid way to infuse more apple flavor into the donut.

-- Egg yolks vs. whole eggs: Jessie’s recipe was also the only recipe to use egg yolks instead of whole eggs.
+Jessie’s recipe was also the only recipe to use egg yolks instead of whole eggs.
 More yolks add richness and tenderness to the dough (vs. the watery protein of the egg white), so if you’re looking for a richer, more tender end product, this is a great way to achieve that texture.